 FCF supports unplanned shutdown scenarios by detecting and removing stale connections to an Oracle RAC cluster.
-Stale connections include connections that do not have a service available on any instance in an Oracle RAC cluster due to servicedown and node-down events.
-Borrowed connections and available connections that are stale are detected, and their network connection is severed before removing them from the pool.
+Stale connections include connections that do not have a service available on any instance in an Oracle RAC cluster due to service-down and node-down events.
+Borrowed connections and available-but-stale connections are detected, and their network connection is severed before removing them from the pool.
 These removed connections are not replaced by the pool.
 Instead, the application must retry connections before performing any work with a connection.

-Borrowed connections are immediately aborted and closed during unplanned shutdown scenarios.
+Borrowed connections are immediately terminated and closed during unplanned shutdown scenarios.
 Any on-going transactions immediately receive an exception.